 You are also connected within twenty minutes to the city, and greater Dublin area, with the second largest bus hub in Ireland on your door step.

 KU business students with a cumulative GPA of 3.0 or higher are eligible to apply.
-In addition to completing an online application through the KU Office of Study Abroad, students must also complete an online application through the UCD.
+In addition to completing an online application through Study Abroad & Global Engagement, students must also complete an online application through the UCD.
 A standard form of identification i.e. copy of Passport, a transcript of academic record to date and a current resume should be uploaded your online application before the application deadline.